facebookresearch/theseus/examples/README.md

 problem with loop closure outliers.
 - pose_graph/pose_graph_cube: Is an example of profiling Theseus' optimizers on the cube datasets.
 - pose_graph/pose_graph_benchmark: Is an example of using Theseus to solve pose graph optimization problems.
-- pose_graph/pose_graph_g2o: Is an example of using Theseus to solve pose graph optimization problems in the g2o format.

 These can be run from your root `theseus` directory by doing